subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-List-Look-Like.md

 ##### **21st-century: New dominating pattern of Rock and Hip-Hop**

-After entering 21st century, the taste of industry figures becomes more single and steady.
+After entering 21st century, the taste of industrial figures becomes more single and steady.
 Rock and Hip-Hop have been the most popular genres in music industry.

 ### 3. Artist